Securing a service network using policies

 Use regular expressions to create pattern matches, for example:

-If you create another CR that allows outgoing links for a specific namespace, a user can create a link from that namespace to join a service network.
+If you create another Skupper policy CR that allows outgoing links for a specific namespace, a user can create a link from that namespace to join a service network.
 That is, the logic for multiple policy CRs is OR

 .